Home » Production » Compression Machine and Tooling

 • Die.
 O.D.: is the outside diameter of the die, which is fitted with the die pocket in the compression press.

-• Die Height: overall Height of die from top to bottom.
+• Die Height: is the overall Height of the die from top to bottom.

-• Die Bore: this is the part of the die where the tablet forms; it determines both the shape and size of the tablets.
+• Die Bore: Die Bore is the part of the die where the tablet forms; it determines both the shape and size of the tablets.

 • Chamfer: is the entry angle of the die bore.